OlivierKessler01/OlivierKessler01/README.md

 🌱 When I find time, I contribute to open source, mostly personnal projects, you'll find stuff I helped build as my pinned repositories.

-⚡ Deep down what I love is low-level/system programming.
+⚡ Deep down I love is low-level/system programming.
 Though I never had the chance to profesionnally work with it.

 📖 Books I've been studying on my free time for the last 3 years: